 About ten years ago, my mom was diagnosed with hypothyroidism.
-I remember she had been concerned because no matter how much extra exercise she got and how much she altered her diet, she continued to gain weight, while feeling fatigued all of the time.
-This persisted until finally, she was diagnosed with hypothyroidism.
+I remember her concern that no matter how well she ate or how much she exercised, she continued to gain weight while feeling fatigued all of the time.
+These symptoms persisted until finally, she was diagnosed with hypothyroidism.

 Hypothyroidism is when your thyroid hormone production drops which in turn causes your body processes to slow down and change.
 These hormones regulate your body's energy use in the form of blood pressure, blood temperature, and heart rate.